-The Coins of the Albecq Hoard (1995)

-Paul Torongo & Raymond van Oosterhout © 2015

-All photographs © copyright 2011 Philip de Jersey.
+The Coins of the Albecq Hoard (1995) Revisited Paul Torongo & Raymond van Oosterhout © 2016 All photographs © copyright 2011 Philip de Jersey except where noted.
 Hoard Deposited: c.
-1375 Albecq, Guernsey Currently in the collection of the Guernsey Museum Research viewing: February, 2015 (de Jersey's photographs)

-In March 1995, a small coin hoard was found on the Isle of Guernsey during routine archeological excavations at Albecq.
+1375 Albecq, Guernsey Currently in the collection of the Guernsey Museum Research viewing: February, 2015 (de Jersey's photographs) In March 1995, a small coin hoard was found on the Isle of Guernsey during routine archeological excavations at Albecq.
 The coins were discovered "on the eastern edge of Building 3, just above the eroding coastline" (de Jersey, p.
-6)[1].
+6) [1].
 The find consisted of 18 silver coins, 4 of which were leeuwengroten and therefore of interest to authors Torongo and van Oosterhout.
 At the time that the coins were found, the excavation was under the supervision of Bob Burns.
 Although Burns was not present at the moment of the actual find, it was from his notes on the site that de Jersey wrote his report (along with notes from Heather Sebire, who had concluded the excavation after Burns' retirement).

-The hoard was originally described by Philip de Jersey in Excavation of a Medieval Settlement at Albecq, 1994-95, pp. 6-7[1].
+The hoard was originally described by Philip de Jersey in Excavation of a Medieval Settlement at Albecq, 1994-95, pp. 6-7 [1].
 (We are greatly indebted to Dr. de Jersey for his kind permission to reprint portions of his work here.)
 Although our primary interest lies with the leeuwengroten, it seemed ridiculous not to report on the hoard in its entirety.

-The coins were originally identified by Marion Archibald, formerly of the British Museum.

-The find consisted of the following coins [1]:

---- 3 Gros tournois à la queue (Duplessy 265) Kingdom of France Philip VI (1328-1350)

-- 4 Gros au lion

-- County of Flanders (Gaillard Type 219 / Vanhoudt Type G 2596) \ Louis II of Mâle (1346-1384) - 1 Duchy of Brabant (Vanhoudt G 269) Jean III (1312-1355)

-- 11 Sterlings (potentially Elias 188-190; 192; 194; 196; 198 or 200) Duchy of Aquitaine Edward, The Black Prince (1362-1372)

-\ not Louis de Nevers as originally reported by M. Archibald.
+Since the 2015 publication of our original report on this coin hoard, a new book on Anglo-Gallic coins has been published, which, for all intents and purposes, supercedes the previous guide authored by E.R.
+Duncan-Elias (ref.
+2): Anglo-Gallic Coins by Paul & Bente Withers and S. D. Ford (ref.
+11).
+There is now far more information available that can be used to better identify the 11 Anglo-Gallic sterlings from the Albecq Hoard.
+Our primary interest remains with the leeuwengroot, however, and most of our expertise lies in that area.
+It therefore seemed reasonable to invite one of the authors of the new Anglo-Gallic book to take over the Anglo-Gallic, Albecq coins, so to speak, in order to provide the reader with the most accurate descriptions possible.
+Creating this new version of our report also allows us to correct some minor errors that had crept into our original article.
+The Albecq Hoard coins were originally identified by Marion Archibald, formerly of the British Museum.
+The find consisted of the following coins [1]: - 3 Gros tournois à la queue (Duplessy 265) Kingdom of France Philip VI (1328-1350) - 4 Gros au lion - 3 County of Flanders (Gaillard Type 219 / Vanhoudt Type G 2596) \ Louis II of Mâle (1346-1384) 1 Duchy of Brabant (Vanhoudt G 269) Jean III (1312-1355) - 11 Sterlings (see pp. 15-20 for references) Duchy of Aquitaine Edward, The Black Prince (1362-1372) \ not Louis de Nevers as originally reported by M. Archibald.
 From de Jersey's report:

-"The first three coins were identified in sorting material into a wheelbarrow and despite further searching, it is not impossible that others were missed."

-(de Jersey, p.
-6)[1]
+"The first three coins were identified in sorting material into a wheelbarrow and despite further searching, it is not impossible that others were missed." (de Jersey, p.
+6) [1]